groundhoggwp/groundhogg/README.txt

 = 3.7.3.5 (2024-12-29) =
 * ADDED White label header for email reports.
+* ADDED Support for full replacment code usage in the image block SRC.
+* ADDED Dynamic replacement code preview for HTML block and image block in the email editor.
 * REMOVED Affiliate Misc settings when white labeled.
 * FIXED Missing white label name replacements in the settings.
 * FIXED Fatal error when bulk editing contacts and no filters are defined.